DLlorena/tccm-homeworks/project1/README.txt

 If the path where molecule files are stored needs to be modified, it could be done by changing variable "molecules_directory" in line 54 in "Project1_DYH_DLP.c".
 Defined as default as "./data/".

-Once the program is executed results will be shown in the terminal and also will generate an output file in the form off:
+Once the program is executed results will be shown in the terminal and also will generate an output file in the form of:

 >> h2o.h5.out